cysouw/diathesis/text/c07_participle.md

 d.  ^* Es ist bekannt, dass er verkauft die Nägel gebogen.
 :::

-A participle as secondary predicate [@Next a] can in most cases easily be identified by trying to leave it out of the sentence [@Next b] or replace it with an adverb [@Next c].
+A participle as secondary predicate [@next a] can in most cases easily be identified by trying to leave it out of the sentence [@next b] or replace it with an adverb [@next c].
 The finite predicate of the sentence (here *verkaufen*, 'to sell') should not change its meaning, and in general the meaning of the sentence will remain almost identical (except of course for the meaning of the missing participle).

 :::ex
 a.
 Er verkauft die Nägel gebogen.